secretstartups/handbook/workflow/index.html.md

 [![](gitlab-release-timelines.png)](https://gitlab.com/gitlab-org/gitlab-foss/-/snippets/1731455)

-Teams (Product, UX, Engineering) continually work on issues according to their respective workflows.
+Teams (Product, UX, Development, Quality) continually work on issues according to their respective workflows.
 There is no specified process whereby a particular person should be working on a set of issues in a given time period.
 However, there are specific deadlines that should inform team workflows and prioritization.
 Suppose we are talking about milestone `m` that will be shipped in month `M` (on the 22nd).